ghaniswara/dating-app/README.md

 ## Running the Test
-For the test we're using Ory/Dockertest which allows us to run integration test with dockerized database Simply run `go test ./test/*` which will run all the test cases If an error eccountered due to port collision, you need to run the test separately for the Auth and Match Cases
+For the test we're using Ory/Dockertest which allows us to run integration test with dockerized database Simply run `go test ./test/*` which will run all the test cases If an error eccountered due to port collision, you need to run the test separately for the Auth and Match Cases this is due to TestMain in both test cases is running on the same port

 - Auth Test
     ```